joshchew24/notes/CPSC 427/Rotation.md

 trans = glm::rotate(trans, glm::radians(rotation), glm::vec3(0.0, 0.0, 1.0));
 ```
 ## Vertex Shader
-We must apply the transformation to the positiosn of the vertices
+We must apply the transformation to the positions of the vertices
 ```clike
 # glsl
 # version 330 core